-As of the end of August, all e-cigarette manufacturers have stopped using labeling that might entice children, according to the U.S. Food and Drug Administration.
-The FDA originally warned these retailers and manufacturers in May to cease the sale of e-cigarette liquids with labeling that resembled candy, cookies or juice boxes.
-The FDA's main goal is to prevent children from consuming dangerous tobacco and nicotine products.
+As of the end of August, all e-cigarette manufacturers have stopp using labeling that might entice children.
+According to the U.S. Food and Drug Administration.
+The FDA originally warned these retailers and manufacturers in May to cease.
+The sale of e-cigarette liquids with labeling that resemble candy, cookies or juice boxes.
+The FDA’s main goal is to prevent children from consuming dangerous tobacco and nicotine products.

 Setting a Poor Example